auth0/docs/articles/email/templates.md

 Learn more about [Breached Password Detection](/anomaly-detection#breached-password-detection)

-### Guardian Enrollment Email
+### Multi-factor Authentication Enrollment Email

-This email will be generated when an Guardian MFA enrollment invitation is sent.
+This email will be generated when an multi-factor authentication enrollment invitation is sent.
 The message will contain a link that, when visited, will show the MFA enrollment experience.

 Besides the [common variables](#common-variables) available for all email templates, the `link` variable is available in this email type, containing the URL that you will use to construct the link for this action, as in this example: